 With a pack:

 • Does it fit you?
 (Learn how to choose and fit a backpack in my “5 Tips For Buying the Right Backpack.”)

 • If you intend to carry more than 25 or 30 pounds, does the pack have a decent framesheet, wire frame, aluminum stay, and/or any kind of structure that gives it structure and support, so that it doesn’t just sag on your pack when loaded?

 • Does the hipbelt have either a few inches of width, or some structural rigidity, to distribute or support the weight inside the pack?

-• Does the backpack have functional features?
+• Does the backpack have the features you need?

 • Does the rand on the boot’s toe appear ready to delaminate (or separate) from the upper?